State of North Queensland

-The State of North Queensland is a proposed state of Australia, to be formed out of the current state of Queensland.
+North Queensland or Capricornia is a proposed state of Australia, to be formed out of the current state of Queensland.
+The proposal does not have the support of the two major political parties that dominate politics in Queensland, though it has been advocated by Katter's Australian Party (KAP), a minor party with a large presence in North Queensland.

 History

-Under the Constitution of Australia, Chapter VI, Section 124:
+Under the section 124 of the Constitution of Australia, new states may be created from an existing state with the consent of that state's parliament.

 In 1852, John Dunmore Lang proposed – in his book Freedom and Independence for the Golden Lands of Australia – the division of the future colony of Queensland into three subdivisions.

 A committee of businessmen in Townsville first pushed for a separate state in July 1882.